 You’ll also want to monitor the Galaxy S8 Reddit and social media sites like Twitter for additional feedback about Galaxy S8 Oreo problems.

 If you do run into an issue with Android Oreo there’s no reason to panic.
 There’s a very good chance you’ll be able to fix your problem in seconds from the comfort of your couch or computer chair.

-We’ve put together a long list of common Galaxy S8 problems and fixes.
+If you’re running into trouble on the newest version of Android Oreo, we’ve put together a long list of common Galaxy S8 problems and fixes.
 It’s a great starting point if you’re dealing with connectivity issues, problems with certain apps, or issues with lag.

 Our guide to fixing Galaxy S8 battery life issues will help you sort out any battery drain problems should they popup after installing Android Oreo.